 Hi there; we’re Aim2D!

-Actually, we are also Uengager, Bicyu and WeChat Operation wrapped up under the Tribico NZ Co Ltd duvet.
+Actually, we are also Uengager, Bicyu, Sabai and WeChat Operation wrapped up under the Bic Brands duvet.

 But we are getting ahead of ourselves.